dgroomes/vscode-playground/README.md

 ## Overview

 With this repository I am trying out Visual Studio Code (abbreviated "VS Code") in detail.
-Before, I have only used it for basic text editing but I would like to explore its many other features like [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) and in particular [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers).
-In 2022, the [Development Containers](https://containers.dev/) specification and development user experience has blossomed inside VS Code.
-If I can use VS Code to get up and running with toolchains that I'm not familiar with like machine learning, C/C++/autoconf, Dart, Raspberry Pi, etc, then this makes me more likely to learn and experiment with those technologies.

-Please note: I still love Intellij.
+In 2022/2023 I explored [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) and my findings are reflected in this repo.
+In 2025, I'm coming back to get leverage out of VS Code forks, like Cursor, because the allure is too strong of an AI-enhanced workflow.
+IntelliJ hasn't caught up yet, so we're going to Cursor.

 ## Design

-This project is designed to be developed in VS Code where VS Code is attached to a project-specific dev container.
+This project can be developed in a project-specific *dev container*.
 The dev container, per convention, is defined in `.devcontainer/devcontainer.json`.
 I scaffolded the configuration file using the VS Code command "Dev Containers: Add Dev Container Configuration Files...".

+---
+**NOTE:** I suggest NOT using Dev Containers in Cursor.
+It doesn't seem to be well- (or much at all) supported: <https://github.com/getcursor/cursor/issues/718>.
+And that's ok.
+We need to switch between tools depending on the use-case.
+I wish there were fewer tools in total, but it is what it is: IntelliJ for Java/Kotlin development, Cursor for the best AI-enchanced workflow, VS Code as a general-purpose and good default in many cases.

+---

 The project defines example programs in various programming languages.
 By having a polyglot (multi-language) project, we can showcase the flexibility and power of the Dev Containers specification and implementation.
 Normally, it's up to the